Join Our Mailing List

 (Google "relaxed response").

-Some of the more defended, less open practitioners appeared to be terrified of losing control.
-This manifest in several ways:
+The more defended, fixed practitioners appeared to be terrified of losing control during class, which they manifest in several ways:

-In this neutral, we give up control, wait in nothing, for nothing,
+In an osteopathic neutral, we give up control, wait in nothing, for nothing,

 for as long as it takes, in '